Code-Institute-Submissions/Tess2019-your_lucky_dog_AugResub/README.md

-* View individual product details.
-By selecting a product, get redirected to the product page to read a detailed description.
+* easy navigate troughout the site view individual product details By selecting , click on a product, get redirected to the product page to read a detailed description.

 ![detailpage](imagesreadme4/detailpage.jpg)

-* View total of purchased items any time
+* View total of purchased items any time by clicking on the shopping cart.
 The total sum of added products is shown in the right corner.